Guide

 Two days can work when life is busy and you need the simplest start.
 Three days gives more practice and more room to distribute weekly sets.

 Each session should touch most major movement categories instead of burying one muscle with too much work too soon.
+Skill acquisition matters here: the first goal is learning repeatable reps, not proving how exhausted you can get.

 Use movement categories